in the Mindful Living movement of the 21st Century”

 The Mindful Living Network

 My choice to surrender had begun and the seeds of the Mindful Living Network were planted deeply in my soul.
-After over 20 years of working the farm, rescuing animals and people, growing and canning our food, I decided to share what I had learned with the world.
+After over 20 years of working the farm, rescuing animals and people, growing and canning our food, I then decided to share what I had learned with the world.
 I knew people wanted to live mindfully with great meaning and happiness, but just did not know how.
 I believed the world need a credible destination to learn about how to live mindfully.

 I founded the Mindful Living Network in the woods learning what it had to teach.
 Since then my advice has been featured on most major national media including NBC’s The Today Show, Dr. OZ Show, Huffington Post, CNN Headline News, FOX, CNN International, FOX News, ABC, CBS, NBC, MSNBC, Anderson Cooper 360, ESPN.com, Fortune, Money Magazine, USA Today, Wall Street Journal, New York Times, L.A.
 Times, Associated Press, Business Week, Oprah Magazine, Redbook, Parents, Cosmopolitan, Glamour, Real Simple, Working Woman, Woman’s Day, Oprah & Friends and TEDMED.
 I was a weekly guest commentator on D.C.’s WTOP.